Michel engine: Variants

 Early versions of the Michel engine were cam engines.
 These do not use a crankshaft in the conventional sense, but instead have a shaped cam.
 The pistons or their connecting rods have cam followers that slide over the surface of this cam.
 Although most cams use rotary motion to generate a linear motion, this 'crankshaft' use is also possible, where the linear motion of the pistons is used to drive the rotary motion of the cam and the engine's output shaft.

 Cam engines have all been unsuccessful so far, although the idea enjoyed some popularity in the mid-20th century, amongst inventors if not engineers.
 A similar idea was the swashplate engine, an axial form of cam engine.
 Although the forces in a cam engine are often greater and the frictional losses are high, they can also allow the use of larger bearing surfaces than a conventional crankshaft.
-Before the development of high performance bearing materials, the cam and swashplate engines appeared to offer some advantages.
+Before the development of high performance bearing materials, (Note: Approximately the 1930s for aircraft engines, the 1950s for lower-budget applications.) the cam and swashplate engines appeared to offer some advantages.

 Cam engines are two-stroke, rather than four-stroke.
 In a two-stroke engine, the forces on the piston act uniformly downwards, throughout the cycle.
 In a four-stroke engine, these forces reverse cyclically: in the induction phase, the piston is forced upwards, against the reduced induction depression.
 The simple cam mechanism only works with a force in one direction.
 In the first Michel engines, the cam had two surfaces, a main surface on which the pistons worked when running and another ring inside this that gave a desmodromic action to constrain the piston position during engine startup.